Egg Bites with Cottage Cheese Recipe

 - You can blend the eggs and cottage cheese in a blender until smooth if you dislike the texture of cottage cheese curds.

-- Store in an airtight container in the fridge for 4 days, or in the freezer for 3 months.
+- Storage: Store in an airtight container in the fridge for 4 days, or in the freezer for 3 months.
 Reheat in a 350F oven for 5-10 minutes, or in a microwave on 80% power in 20-second increments.

 great for ham and Cheddar egg bites too. just sub the meat and cheese